mtex-toolbox/mtex-toolbox.github.io/pages/workshops/workshop23.md

 toc: false
 ---

+{% include warning.html content="The IT infrastructure of the TU
+Freiberg and, in particular, the email server has been completely shut down since 18.01.2023.
+For any registration and any questions regarding the workshop please write an email to {% include reference.html link="mailto:mtexworkshop@gmail.com" content="mtexworkshop@gmail.com" %}
+" %}

 The workshop extends over two weeks and is part of the master course {% include reference.html link="" content="Introduction into crystallographic texture analysis" %} and counts for **5 ECTS** points.
 While the first week is